 We can also implement industry-specific and company-specific features to meet vertical needs.

 Do you have 1 to 5 employees?
 Fluentis ERP software for small businesses can help you go beyond spreadsheets and efficiently manage every aspect of your growing business, from Sales to Accounting, from Purchasing to Warehouse.

 ERP for medium and large enterprises

-Medium-large companies can find integrated analyzes, rapid implementation and best practices for the various business areas in the Fluentis ERP software: financial, human resources, procurement, planning, production, to name just a few.
+Medium-large companies can find integrated analysis, rapid implementation of practices for various business areas in the Fluentis ERP software: finance, human resources, procurement, planning, production, to name just a few.
 It is also possible to incorporate intelligent technologies - such as machine learning and predictive analysis.

 Vuoi saperne di più sulle soluzioni ERP Fluentis più adatte alla tua azienda?